 Indeed, for as long as we’ve intentionally bred plants or animals in an effort to either exaggerate, or mute, certain characteristics, people have had clear awareness of the fact that some traits are transmitted (biologically) from parents to children.
 Only more recently, though, have we fully grappled with what this means for human beings.
 Well over five decades of behavior genetics research have revealed that practically every psychological and physiological outcome is, to some extent, heritable.
 The reality of heritable variation does not mean that parents pass along, with perfect fidelity, personalities and temperaments to their children.
 The heritability of these traits, however, does mean that certain propensities can cluster in families, owing not only to social transmission, but also to genetic transmission.

 The heritability of physical and psychological traits is not generally disputed among behavioral geneticists or evolutionary biologists.
 Indeed, the very equations we use to forecast the effectiveness of breeding programs depend partly on the heritability of traits, and those equations apply as much to people as they do to plants.
 It is no great secret why commentators and scientists dutifully avoid this topic, though.
 To discuss breeding in any organism besides humans is merely academic, but to toss Homo sapiens into the mix is to harken back to the horrors of eugenics.
-Fear of this topic (and disgust towards it) is understandable.
+Fear of this topic is understandable.
 At the same time, it seems reasonable to try to parse out why people initially thought it important to be concerned with human breeding, and also how that concern was mistakenly translated into atrocity and murder.